ketanhdoshi/ketanhdoshi.github.io/_posts/2021-05-27-Batch-Norm-Why.md

 ![]({{ site.baseurl }}/assets/images/BatchNorm/ICS-5.png)
 *How Covariate Shift affects Training (Image by Author)*

-That is also the the input for layer 'k'.
+That is also the input for layer 'k'.
 In other words, that layer receives input data that has a different distribution than before.
 It is now forced to learn to fit to this new input.
 As we can see, each layer ends up trying to learn from a constantly shifting input, thus taking longer to converge and slowing down the training.

-Therefore the proposed hypothesis was that Batch Norm helps to stabilize these shifting distributions and thus speeds up training.
+Therefore the proposed hypothesis was that Batch Norm helps to stabilize these shifting distributions from one iteration to the next, and thus speeds up training.

-#### Loss and Gradient Smoothening
+## Theory 2 - Loss and Gradient Smoothening
 The MIT paper published results that challenge the claim that addressing Covariate Shift is responsbile for Batch Norm's performance, and puts forward a different explanation.

 In a typical neural network, the "loss landscape" is not a smooth convex surface.
 It is very bumpy with sharp cliffs and flat surfaces.
 This creates a challenge for gradient descent - because it could suddenly encounter an obstacle in what it thought was a promising direction to follow.
 To compensate for this, the learning rate is kept low so that we take only small steps in any direction.